Competitive advantage: Overview

-Michael Porter defined the two ways in which an organization can achieve competitive advantage over its rivals: cost advantage and differentiation advantage.
-Cost advantage is when a business provides the same products and services as its competitors, albeit at a lesser cost.
-Differentiation advantage is when a business provides better products and services as its competitors.
+American academic Michael Porter defined two ways in which an organization can achieve competitive advantage over its rivals: a cost advantage and a differentiation advantage.
+A cost advantage arises when a business can provide the same products and services as its competitors but at a lower cost.
+A differentiation advantage arises when a business can provide different products and services from its competitors which are more closely aligned to customers' needs.
 In Porter's view, strategic management should be concerned with building and sustaining competitive advantage.

 Competitive advantage seeks to address some of the criticisms of comparative advantage.
 Competitive advantage rests on the notion that cheap labor is ubiquitous and natural resources are not necessary for a good economy.
 The other theory, comparative advantage, can lead countries to specialize in exporting primary goods and raw materials that trap countries in low-wage economies due to terms of trade.
 Competitive advantage attempts to correct this issue by stressing on maximizing scale economies in goods and services that garner premium prices (Stutz and Warf 2009).

 Successfully implemented strategies will lift a firm to superior performance by facilitating the firm with competitive advantage to outperform current or potential players (Passemard and Calantone 2000, p.
 18).
 To gain competitive advantage, a business strategy of a firm manipulates the various resources over which it has direct control, and these resources have the ability to generate competitive advantage (Reed and Fillippi 1990 cited by Rijamampianina 2003, p.
 362).
 Superior performance outcomes and superiority in production resources reflect competitive advantage (Day and Wesley 1988 cited by Lau 2002, p.
 125).

 The quotes above signify competitive advantage as the ability to stay ahead of present or potential competition.
 Also, it provides the understanding that resources held by a firm and the business strategy will have a profound impact on generating competitive advantage.
 Powell (2001, p.
 132) views business strategy as the tool that manipulates resources and creates competitive advantage.
-Hence, viable business strategy may not be adequate unless it possesses control over unique resources that have the ability to create such a relatively unique advantage.
+Hence, a viable business strategy may not be adequate unless it possesses control over unique resources that have the ability to create such a relatively unique advantage.

 Johnson and Foss have provided a formal account of what constitutes an optimal business strategy.
 According to well-established variational methods, a business pursuing an optimal strategy will follow the shortest economic path that makes the most efficient use of resources.
+An optimal strategy aligns with the concept of Pareto efficiency.